-To apply to become a mentee for the 2014-2015 academic year, please click here to access the online application.
-The deadline to apply is Friday, September 5, 2014.
+First-Year and Transfer students: to apply to become a mentee for the Spring 2015 semester, please click here to access the online application.
+The deadline to apply is Wednesday, January 21, 2015.

 Madysan G Foltz

 Taylor N. Weaver